luanpersini/vidly-server-nestjs-ts/README.md

 </br>

-- Learned how to make a Base Abstract Repository with the most used functions to avoid repetition.
+- Learned how to make a Base Abstract Repository with the most used functions to avoid repetition, speeding up the development.
 - Learned [how to implement abstraction in NestJS.](/docs/knowledge-base/abstraction-in-nestjs.md)
 - Learned [how to use DTOs in NestJS](https://docs.nestjs.com/controllers#request-payloads) and [how to make NestJs only accept properties that are specified in the whitelist](https://docs.nestjs.com/techniques/validation#stripping-properties).
+- Learned that NestJS handle all uncaught exceptions because the framework have a built-in exception handler.
+- Implemented a Http exception filter to standardize the exception response.

 </br>